imkasen/yamjc/README.md

 TLDR: The interpreter phase currently only supports processing `int` and `boolean` type variables declared in method scopes.

 All phases except the interpreter work well for all provided Java cases.
-The interpreter only works well for Java cases in the `resource/tests` folder but crashes when executing cases in the `resource/examples` folder, which means it does not yet support variable declarations in class scopes and support for arrays.
+The interpreter only works well for Java cases in the `resource/tests` folder but crashes when executing cases in the `resource/examples` folder because it does not yet support variable declarations in class scopes and support for arrays.

 ## LICENSE